Student of Games: A unified learning algorithm for both perfect and imperfect information games: Introduction

 \section{Introduction}

-In the 1950s, Arthur L. Samuel developed a Checkers-playing program that employed what is now called minimax search (with alpha-beta pruning) and ``rote learning'' to improve its evaluation function via self-play~\cite{Samuel59}.
-This investigation inspired many others, and ultimately Samuel co-founded the field of artificial intelligence~\cite{RussellNorvig} and popularized the term ``machine learning''.
+In the 1950s, Arthur L. Samuel developed a checkers-playing program that employed what is now called minimax search (with alpha-beta pruning) and ``rote learning'' to improve its evaluation function via self-play~\cite{Samuel59}.
+This investigation inspired many others, and ultimately Samuel co-founded the field of artificial intelligence~\cite{RussellNorvig2010} and popularized the term ``machine learning''.
 A few years ago, the world witnessed a computer program defeat a long-standing professional at the game of Go~\cite{Silver16Go}.
 AlphaGo also combined learning and search.
-Many similar achievements happened in between such as the race for super-human chess leading to DeepBlue~\cite{DeepBlue} and TD-Gammon teaching itself to play master-level performance in Backgammon through self-play~\cite{TDGammon}, continuing the tradition of using games as canonical markers of mainstream progress across the field.
+Many similar achievements happened in between, such as the race for super-human chess leading to DeepBlue~\cite{DeepBlue} and TD-Gammon teaching itself to play master-level performance in Backgammon through self-play~\cite{TDGammon}, continuing the tradition of using games as canonical markers of mainstream progress across the field.

 Throughout the stream of successes, there is an important common element: the focus on a single game.
 Indeed, DeepBlue could not play Go, and Samuel's program could not play chess.
 Likewise, AlphaGo could not play chess; however its successor AlphaZero~\cite{Silver18AlphaZero} could, and did.
-AlphaZero demonstrated that a single algorithm could master three different perfect information games using a simplification of AlphaGo's approach, and with minimal human knowledge.
+AlphaZero demonstrated that a single algorithm could master three different perfect information games --- where the game's state is known to all players --- using a simplification of AlphaGo's approach, and with minimal human knowledge.
 Despite this success, AlphaZero could not play poker, and the extension to imperfect information games was unclear.